Admiring Light

 I’m sure I will explore these fountains further in the future, and will of course try new perspectives and try and find unique ways to capture the scene.
 It’s just one of the things I enjoy about being a photographer.
 It’s fun, easy and quick…and very satisfying when successful.

-2 thoughts on “Finding Abstract Beauty”
+2 responses to “Finding Abstract Beauty”

-1. Dave Millier says:
+1. Dave Millier Avatar

 Wonderful, wonderful, especially the second one.